 Even the Hunter Valley is not too far for an enjoyable day trip with many of the popular wineries and breweries less than a 1½-hour drive away.
 Take the whole family to explore the Hunter Valley Gardens or Zoo, or simply travel there to enjoy the rolling countryside and incredible fresh produce that comes from the region.
 There are no shortages of things to do at this renowned destination to keep you busy.

 Need more information on what to do in Port Stephens?
 Nothing beats an old fashion Visitor Information Centre, and you can currently find one at 60 Victoria Parade, Nelson Bay.
-Otherwise, the Port Stephens website has a great selection of activities and places to eat in the region to help you when planning your next holiday.
+Otherwise, the Port Stephens website has a great selection of activities and places to eat in the region to help you when planning your next holiday, or visit the Seaside Holiday Resort website for more ideas.